Krzysztof Bosak

 Krzysztof Bosak ([ˈkʂɨʂtɔf ˈbɔsak], born 13 June 1982) is a far-right Polish politician.
+He serves as the Deputy Marshal of the Sejm of the Republic of Poland.
 He was a member of the Sejm for the League of Polish Families from 2005 to 2007 and has been a member of the Sejm again since 2019 for the Confederation.
-Bosak was the chairman of the All-Polish Youth from 2005 to 2006 and was one of the founders and the current vice-chairman of the National Movement.
+Bosak was the chairman of the All-Polish Youth from 2005 to 2006 and was one of the founders and the current chairman of the National Movement.
 He was a candidate for president in 2020.

 Early life and education

 Bosak was born in Zielona Góra.
 He trained acrobatics in his youth, as well as windsurfing, and was a sailing instructor.
-He joined ZHP.
+He joined the Polish Scouting and Guiding Association (ZHP).

 From 2001 to 2004, he studied architecture at Wrocław University of Science and Technology.
+He also studied philosophy as well, but did not complete any of his studies.
 From 2004 to 2008, he studied economics at the SGH Warsaw School of Economics.
-He also studied philosophy at a private university.
-He did not complete any of his studies.
+He later studied at Collegium Humanum, but quit when he became aware of the issues concerning C.H. studies.